 Kuressaare Castle from the 14th century is a symbol of Kuressaare and all of Saaremaa island.
 The convent building at the castle is the only surviving medieval fortified building in the Baltic States without noteworthy architectural alterations.

 The construction of the stronghold was closely connected with the Estonians' fight against the German feudals.
 In 1227 the last Estonian county - Saaremaa surrendered to the German crusaders.
-A small feudal state was formed of Läänemaa and the West- Estonian islands in the years 1228-1234: it was Saare-Lääne (Oesel-Wiek) Bishop ...
+A small feudal state was formed of Läänemaa and the West- Estonian islands in the years 1228-1234: it was Saare-Lääne (Oesel-Wiek) Bishopric with the territo ...

 The St.Caherine's Church of Muhu is considered one of the most remarkable early-Gothic buildings in Estonia.
 It was first mentioned in Hermann von Wartberge's Chronicle dated 1276.
 The exterior architecture of the Muhu Church is a strict monumental style and its originality is prominent.
 The Muhu Church has preserved its original shape.
 Around 1663, a little wooden steeple was added to the church, but perished together with the roof in 1941.
 In 1993, during the restoration period an additional roof was constructed on the facade of the church to protect the church bell.